-- If the plea is one of innocence, the professor shall present testimony and evidence in support of the charges.
+- If the plea is not responsible, the professor shall present testimony and evidence in support of the charges.
 Evidence may include documents, the professor's own testimony, and that of any witnesses.
 Before calling a witness, the professor should be prepared to establish that the witness will present evidence relevant to the case at hand.
 Only the panel may ask questions of the accused or the professor.
-The Associate Dean of Student Life may curtail questioning if it is determined to be irrelevant or repetitious.
+The Associate Dean for Student Conduct may curtail questioning if it is determined to be irrelevant or repetitious.

 - Following the professor's presentation, the accused student shall present testimony and evidence under the same restrictions.

 - Following the accused student's presentation, the professor and the accused student may recall witnesses if they can establish the need to do so.
-Such a recall of witnesses shall be subject to the discretion of the Associate Dean of Student Life.
+Such a recall of witnesses shall be subject to the discretion of the Associate Dean for Student Conduct.

 - After testimony from both sides has been heard, the professor and the accused student shall be given the opportunity to present a closing statement and any mitigating circumstances which they feel are appropriate.
 If the charge being heard constitutes a second or subsequent offense by the student, the student shall have the opportunity to comment on each prior offense individually.